 About

-We lean into intuitive creativity – drawing, movement, poetics, sound, painting, sculpting, collage, and more– to express and process experiences.
-We allow ourselves be together in the present moment, inspired by what is, not what ‘should’ be.
-We hold space to discover and share, welcoming curiosity over expectations.
-We let you to be you in wonder, challenge, joy, grief, and all else.
-We invite the body to be and expand itself in its many categories of experience.
+To lean into intuitive creativity – drawing, movement, poetics, sound, painting, sculpting, collage, and more– to express and process experiences.
+To allow ourselves be together in the present moment, inspired by what is, not what ‘should’ be.
+To hold space to discover and share, welcoming curiosity over expectations.
+To let you to be you in wonder, challenge, joy, grief, and all else.
+To invite your body to be and expand in its many categories of experience.

 Jane